-OpenSearch provides the whitelist feature, which allows you to add a specified value of the flow_divider parameter to a specified test.
-This way, you can view the search effect of the test.
+OpenSearch provides the whitelist feature that allows you to add a specific value of the flow_divider parameter to a specific test.
+This way, you can view the search effects of the test.

 Behavioral data status

 After you create a test group, you can click Details of the test group in the Actions column on the A/B Test page.
 On the Test Group Details page, you can view the behavioral data status.
-The behavioral data may have the following status:
+The behavioral data may be in the following states:

 Not activated: No behavioral data is uploaded for the application.
-For more information, see Data collection 2.0.
+For more information, see Data collection V2.0.

-Activated with no data: The data collection feature is enabled for the application.
-However, no data is received by the application.
+Activated with no data: The feature of collecting behavioral data is enabled for the application.
+However, no behavioral data is received by the application.